 Based on this, GeoDCAT-AP models use and access limitations by using, respectively, dct:license and dct:accessRights.

 Since the range of these properties is not a literal, but, respectively, classes dct:LicenseDocument and dct:RightsStatement, the free-text content of the corresponding ISO 19115 / INSPIRE metadata elements can be expressed by using rdfs:label, as illustrated in [33].
+It is a recommended good practice to mint URIs for licence documents and right statements.